 Honestly, of all of their services, this is one of the services that it appears the National bank could stand to improve.
 Online reviews about their customer services are definitely disappointing, complaining of long wait times and agents that are less than helpful.

-The National Bank of Canada offers a slew of credit cards, and they’re sure to offer a card to meet your needs.
 There are some drawbacks to their cards and their customer service, but overall when we researched the National Bank for this National Bank credit cards review, we found that their products outweigh most of the online customer complaints.

 Make your money do more.